-Rosa Parks Early Childhood Education Center – Jillian King
+Rosa Parks Early Childhood Education Center – Kathryn Quick, school psychologist

-Jillian King has been named the Teacher of the Year at the Rosa Parks Early Childhood Education Center.
+School psychologist Kathryn Quick was named the 2022-2023 Teacher of the Year at the Rosa Parks Early Childhood Education Center.

 Why do you continue to work as a teacher in Oklahoma?